Dan-Ayettey/DW/README.md

   run project by typing nodemon at the CMD point to the project directory: nodemon test project by typing jest: jest
-  Swagger is run on this link http://localhost:3000/swagger/ Remember to start the server before doing any test and try test AWS S3 config is needed in S3.ts file
+  Swagger is run on this link http://localhost:3000/swagger/ Remember to start the server before doing any test AWS S3 config is needed in S3.ts file
  ```
  if everything run successfully you should receive a message saying that the project is running on the port 3000 by defaut;